Living, Breathing Music in Your Living Room

 When the bass from a powered subwoofer (as used with many horn systems), sounds detached and disconnected from the rest of the loudspeaker, that's poor integration.

 Whenever your ear is drawn to a section of the sound separate from the rest, that is poor integration and you are hearing the system, not the music.
-Ideally, you should not hear the system at all.
-It should be a transparent connection to the music.
+A great system will allow you to close your eyes and hear just the music from the system - full-range, natural, live - as an image spread across the soundstage in front of you - a transparent connection to the music.

 In the very earliest days of audio, horns were all we had.
 With a typical amplifier output of less than 5W (usually mono) a loudspeaker needed a sensitivity of over 100dB/W to generate realistic sound levels and the challenge of the day was how to make the large horn loudspeakers as affordable as possible.
 Designers were also constrained by the limits of the technology available.